 “Truly inventive and way beyond most bog standard stand-up.
 A genuinely original talent, who builds bonfires with the tired preconceptions of female stand-ups.” – Johnny Vegas

-Welcome to the official website of Jo Neary, another comedian.
+Welcome to the official website of Joanna Neary, a dancing comedian.

-After a number of years of trying weird comedy stuff out at Comedy Dairy in Brighton, Up The Creek with Malcolm Hardee and Zincbar at Brighton Student Union, (run by BOAT founder Adrian Bunting), Jo (as Joanna) was nominated for Best Newcomer Comedy Award at Edinburgh Fringe for her first solo comedy show and nominated for Best Show at Dave’s Leicester Comedy Festival in 2016.
-She now specialises in her own highly original character comedy shows, which often includes interpretive dance.
+I did comedy at Comedy Dairy and Graham Duff’s SmartBomb in Brighton, Up The Creek in London with Malcolm Hardee and Zincbar at Brighton Student Union, and then was nominated for Best Newcomer Comedy Award at Edinburgh Fringe for my first solo comedy show, won a couple of best character comedy act awards, had a baby and was nominated for Best Show at Dave’s Leicester Comedy Festival in 2016.
+I now specialises in her own highly original character comedy shows, which often includes interpretive dance.

 2004 Joanna Neary Is Not Feeling Herself

 (2006 Six part TV series ‘Dogface’ for Channel 4)